nph1508/Analyzing_Sales_and_Customer_Behavior_in_Ecommerc_SQL_BigQuery/README.md

 | month | avg_revenue_by_user_per_visit |
 | ----- | ----------------------------- |
 | 201707 | 43.86|

+**📝 Observation:** Each purchase session generated an average of $43.86 in revenue, which reflects solid value per visit from buyers.
 ## Query 07: Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
 Output should show product name and the quantity was ordered.
 ```sql
 WITH Customers AS ( --xác định khách hàng đã mua sphẩm